-While walking around the grounds of Lungshan Temple in Taipei, I found some red trays.
-There were a number of small crescent-shaped objects on them.
-These objects are called Poe.
-It is a common practice in Taiwan for worshippers to use these objects to tell their fortune.
-It is just like Omikuji (fortune telling) that is sold at shrines and temples in Japan.
+While walking around Lungshan Temple in Taipei, I saw a red tray.
+Inside were several small crescent-shaped objects.
+These objects are called poe.
+These objects are commonly used in Taiwan as tools for fortune-telling.
+In Taiwan, they are placed in temples, and worshippers use these poe to divine their fortune.
+It is similar to the omikuji sold at shrines and temples in Japan.

-From the looks of it, Taiwanese people are more religious than Japanese.
-Even if you visit a temple that is not a tourist attraction, there is never a lack of visitors.
-But seeing Taiwanese people who not only pray but also practice poetical fortune-telling makes me think that they are not just religious.
-At the same time as praying to the gods, they seem to want to know the results of their prayers right away.
-Maybe Taiwanese people are impatient and are not happy when they don't know the result of their prayers right away.
+From what I have seen, Taiwanese are more religious than Japanese.
+Even if you visit a temple that is not a tourist attraction, you will never find no worshippers, and you will always see people praying.
+But when I see Taiwanese people who not only visit temples, but also like to pray to the gods, I get the feeling that they are more than just pious.
+They seem to want to know the result of their prayers as soon as they make them.
+Perhaps Taiwanese people are impatient and are dissatisfied if they do not know the result of their prayers immediately.

 Nov 2019 STILL LIFE TAIWAN | |